-- UCPS has developed an emergency medical plan that describes the school’s plan of response to medical emergencies.
-This is included in the UCPS emergency manual (red notebook located in every classroom).
-Plans include procedures for medicalemergencies, heart attacks, and master emergency plan for field trip accidents.
+- UCPS has developed an emergency care plan that describes the school’s plan of response to medical emergencies.
+This is included in the UCPS emergency handbook (red notebook located in every classroom).
+Plans include procedures for medical emergencies, heart attacks, and master emergency plan for field trip accidents.

 - The principal will designate the school personnel to serve on the Emergency Care Team (ECT) at every school.

 - Receive training in First Aid/CPR and renew training every 2 years.

 - Watch and review with School Nurse if needed, Blood Borne Pathogens video yearly.

 - Be offered the Hepatitis B vaccine and fill out a declination form if declines.